appcontainers/ubuntu/trusty_tahr/readme.md

 ># Dockerfile Changelog

+    09/29/2015 - Add Line to .bashrc to prevent additions to the basrc to be run from SSH/SCP login

     08/07/2015 - Disable IPV6

     07/04/2015 - Switched from Ubuntu Core, to Docker Hubs library/ubuntu..
 Cleanup Image, shrank from 209MB to 117MB